Resolution of Singularities of Arithmetical Threefolds II: Maximal contact, resolution of .

 Assumption (b1) is stable by blowing up and can possibly repeat only finitely many times.

-(b2) by the above remark \ref{remmaxcont}, the algorithm succeeds or produces an infinite sequence of points in case 2.
-By (\ref{eq6061}), any subsequence of blowing ups along curves is finite, in particular $C(x_r)=0$ for every $r>> 0$.
+(b2) by the above Remark \ref{remmaxcont}, the algorithm succeeds or produces an infinite sequence of points in case 2.
+By (\ref{eq6061}), any subsequence of blowing ups along curves is finite, {so, for every $r>> 0$, the blowing ups are centered at closed points, by the argument of the proof of Proposition~\ref{contactmaxeclatpoint}~(d-1), $C(x_r)=0$ for every $r>> 0$}.
 Take $r=0$ to begin with and assume w.l.o.g. that $x$ is blown up.
 The extra assumption (\ref{eqcontactmax11}) holds if $0\leq A_2(x),A_3(x)<1$.
 Up to renumbering $u_2,u_3$, we may furthermore assume by (\ref{eq6062}) that

 Let

 If $x_1=x'_1$ (resp. $x_1=x''_1$), we have $d'_1=d_1$ and